 We reviewed a generalized sample of 162 FY 2022 projects and found:

 - Purpose: Generally, recipients planned to use the funds for their intended purposes.
-We found that the recipients' descriptions of projects' purposes were broadly consistent with the joint explanatory statement (JES) descriptions for the projects that moved forward with funding.
+We found that the recipients' descriptions of projects' purposes were broadly consistent with the descriptions of the project in the congressional report accompanying the appropriation law.

-- Progress: About half of the recipients in our sample that reported spending data began spending FY 2022 funds by June 30, 2023, and 9 percent had spent all of their funds by this date.
+- Progress: Of the recipients in our sample that reported spending data, about half began spending FY22 funds by June 30, 2023, and 9% had spent all of their funds by this date.

-Status of Funds Spent for Examples of Fiscal Year 2022 Community Project Funding/Congressionally Directed Spending (CPF/CDS) Projects
+Purpose and Status of Funds for Examples of FY22 Community Project Funding/Congressionally Directed Spending (CPF/CDS) Projects

 Note: The percentage of funds spent on each project is reported as of June 30, 2023.
 Information about project status—reported as of either September or October 2023—is reported based on the date of our interviews with project representatives.